 Getting back to the seafaring origins of the phrase, it turns out that the word “way” has been used as a nautical term for the progress of a ship or boat through the water since the mid-1600s.

 The first published citation in the OED for this usage is from Sir William Davenant’s The Siege of Rhodes (1663): “Those who withstand The Tide of Flood … Fall back when they in vain would onward row: We strength and way preserve by lying still.”

 And here’s a citation from Samuel Sturmy in a 1669 reference for mariners: “If you sail against a Current, if it be swifter than the Ship’s way, you fall a Stern.”

 This sense of the word “way,” according to the OED, may have been derived from “under way,” an expression adapted from the Dutch word onderweg (also onderwegen), meaning on the way or under way.

 The chronology doesn’t seem right, however, since published citations for “under way” are all more recent than those for “way” in the nautical sense.
 But “under way” might have been in use for years without making it into print.

-By the way (so to speak!), “under way” has often been written “under weigh,” a misspelling that the OED attributes to an “erroneous association” with the phrase “to weigh anchor.”
+By the way (so to speak!), “under way” is often written “under weigh.”
+As the OED explains, this originated as a misspelling through an “erroneous association” with the phrase “to weigh anchor.”

 The confusion is understandable, since “to weigh anchor” is to heave up the anchor before sailing.
-And now it’s time for me to weigh anchor and get under way with another question from my in-box.
+And now it’s time for us to weigh anchor and get under way with another question from our in-box.